SEND Information Report

 - What they can do as classroom teachers to help a student access classroom learning and become more widely involved around school

 - What they can do as professionals to improve the whole-school environment for our students with SEND.

 This training can be in the form of workshops, twilight sessions, staff briefings and written information.

-Teachers use various strategies to adapt (differentiate) the curriculum.
+Teachers and the SEN Team use various strategies to adapt (differentiate) the curriculum.
 This might include:

 - The use of IT and alternative technology

 - Simplified language

 - Extension activities to challenge the more able learner

 All our students who are identified as having SEN are entitled to support that is “additional to” or “different from” the normal differentiated curriculum.
 The precise type of support is dependent on the individual’s learning needs and is intended to enable access to learning, overcoming the barrier to learning identified in the SEN. The learners with the most complex needs, this support can be detailed on a 360° Profile.
 These are modified and updated regularly as necessary (or as appropriate) as the learners develop and their needs change.